-Washington rushed for seven yards on three carries and caught two passes for 12 yards on three targets during Sunday's loss to the Patriots.
+Washington rushed for three yards on two carries and caught two passes on three targets for no gain in Sunday's 30-10 loss to the Chargers.

-Washington rushed for 16 yards on four carries and lost two yards on a reception in Sunday's 27-24 win over Miami.
+Washington rushed for 16 yards and a touchdown on six carries during Sunday's 24-17 win over the Giants.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|